Understanding PF Contributions and Tax Exemptions: Can I Opt Out and What Are the Implications?

 Dear Abhishek,

-Now a days all the pvt companies will give you CTC figure.
-The employee and employer contribution are deducted from the CTC figure.
-I have heard that from the very frist job an employee can say no to PF contributon.
-There is a form available with the PF dept for your unwillingness to go with the PF deduction.
-But you will loose this option once opted for PF contribution.
+Nowadays, all private companies will provide you with a CTC figure.
+The employee's and employer's contributions are deducted from the CTC figure.
+I have heard that from the very first job, an employee can say no to PF contribution.
+There is a form available with the PF department for your unwillingness to go with the PF deduction.
+However, you will lose this option once you have opted for PF contribution.

-PF deduction is eligible for TAX exemption.
-Gratuity will be paid to employee after a contineous employment for a period of 5yrs and 10 days.
+PF deduction is eligible for tax exemption.
+Gratuity will be paid to the employee after continuous employment for a period of 5 years and 10 days.
 This amount is not taxable.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute